Rare blizzard conditions batter California mountains with heavy snow and powerful winds, making travel dangerous - Local News 8

 Amtrak canceled the Friday departure of its California Zephyr service from Chicago to San Francisco, since it passes through Truckee, California, in the high country, which is under a blizzard warning until Sunday morning.

-Power outages are growing, with more than 43,000 homes and businesses without power in California early Saturday morning, according to the tracking website PowerOutage.us.
+Power outages are growing, with more than 39,000 homes and businesses without power in California Saturday morning, according to the tracking website PowerOutage.us.
 The number is expected to jump sharply as winds strengthen.
-Wind alerts are posted across nine western states, covering nearly 20 million people.
+Some 16,000 customers are without power in Idaho and about 15,000 in Nevada, according to the site.
+Another 12 Wind alerts are posted across nine western states, covering nearly 20 million people.

 The most extreme conditions are unfolding at the highest elevations, where snowfall rates could top 3 to 5 inches an hour through Saturday, threatening road closures and increasing the risk of avalanches.